gcuddy/gcuddy.github.io/_posts/2020-02-18-The-Durability-and-Continued-Promise-of-the-Immersive.md

 ---
 title: The Durability and Continued Promise of the Immersive
+description: Why we're all trying to escape into another world.
 layout: post
+permalink: /immersive
 ---

-### Why we're all trying to escape into another world.

 I’ve noticed a trend recently.